 Holocaust education and diversity training is available to Missouri middle and high school teachers through the Rubin and Gloria Feldman Education Outreach Program.

-The Holocaust Museum and Learning Center is offering a series of half-day or full day workshops for teachers of history, English, social studies or other appropriate fields.
+The Holocaust Museum and Learning Center is offering a series of half-day and full day workshops for teachers of history, English, social studies and other appropriate fields.
 These workshops are free of charge.
 Diversity trainings have been held from the Ozarks to St. Joseph, MO.

-The Holocaust teaches important lesson for today: the dangers of indifference, importance of prejudice reduction, combating discrimination and promoting diversity.
+The Holocaust teaches important lessons for today: the dangers of indifference, importance of prejudice reduction, combating discrimination and promoting diversity.

-- Testimony of Holocaust survivors currently living in St. Louis
+- testimonies of Holocaust survivors currently living in St. Louis

-- Information on HMLC “Education Trunks.”
-These portable trunks contain texts, videos, poster, maps and curriculum guides for use in middle school and high school classroom.
+- information on HMLC’s portable “Education Trunks” that contain texts, videos, posters, maps and curriculum guides for use in middle school and high school classrooms

 - Daniel Reich, Curator and Education Director of the HMLC